fish-shell/fish-shell/doc_src/cmds/complete.rst

 Invoking ``complete`` multiple times for the same command adds the new definitions on top of any existing completions defined for the command.

-When ``-a`` or ``--arguments`` is specified in conjunction with long, short, or old style options, the specified arguments are only completed as arguments for any of the specified options.
-If ``-a`` or ``--arguments`` is specified without any long, short, or old style options, the specified arguments are used when completing non-option arguments to the command (except when completing an option argument that was specified with ``-r`` or ``--require-parameter``).
+When ``-a`` or ``--arguments`` is specified in conjunction with long, short, or old-style options, the specified arguments are only completed as arguments for any of the specified options.
+If ``-a`` or ``--arguments`` is specified without any long, short, or old-style options, the specified arguments are used when completing non-option arguments to the command (except when completing an option argument that was specified with ``-r`` or ``--require-parameter``).

 Command substitutions found in ``ARGUMENTS`` should return a newline-separated list of arguments, and each argument may optionally have a tab character followed by the argument description.
 Description given this way override a description given with ``-d`` or ``--description``.